Henry Pottinger

-Lieutenant-General Sir Henry Pottinger, 1st Baronet (3 October 1789 – 18 March 1856) was a Bombay Army officer and colonial administrator who served as the first governor of Hong Kong from 1843 to 1844.
+Sir Henry Pottinger, 1st Baronet, (3 October 1789 – 18 March 1856) was a British military officer and colonial administrator.
+He served as the first governor of Hong Kong from 1843 to 1844 and became a Lieutenant-General with the Bombay Army in 1851.

 Early life

 Henry Pottinger was born at his family estate of Mount Pottinger in Ballymacarrett in the north of County Down in Ulster, the northern province in Ireland, on 3 October 1789.
 At the time of his birth, all of Ireland was part of the British-ruled Kingdom of Ireland.
 An Ulster Protestant, he was descended from the Pottingers of Berkshire, an English family by origin with a branch that had settled in Ulster during the Plantation of Ulster in the seventeenth century.
 He was the fifth son of Eldred Curwen Pottinger and his wife Anne.
 They had three daughters and eight sons.
 His nephew was also named Eldred Pottinger.
 Henry attended the Belfast Academy until the age of 12.
 In 1803, he left for India to join the East India Company's maritime service, but in the following year joined the Company's military service as a cadet instead.
 He studied local languages in Bombay and became an assistant teacher.
 On 18 September 1806, he was made an ensign and promoted to lieutenant on 16 July 1809.